 - Level 3 elective

-- This unit covers particle and rigid body kinematics and kinetics presented through case studies of various mechanical components, mechanisms and machines.
+- This unit provides students with the engineering skills to analyse the dynamic behaviour of various mechanical components, mechanisms and machines.
 Both planar and three-dimensional dynamics are considered, including gyroscopic behaviour.
-Momentum and energy methods are applied to illustrate different approaches to solving problems.

-- Students are able to (1) apply momentum and energy methods; (2) analyse and evaluate the mobility and kinematics of planar and spatial mechanisms; (3) analyse and evaluate the dynamic behaviour of rotating machinery; (4) explain the conditions under which gyroscopic motion occurs and analyse systems that exhibit this behaviour; (5) describe and apply various control methods for robotic mechanisms; (6) design mechanisms that meet specific performance criteria; (7) work effectively in a team and take responsibility for team outcomes; and (8) communicate findings effectively and concisely in written, oral and visual forms.
+- Students are able to (1) analyse the mobility and kinematics of planar and spatial mechanisms; (2) analyse the dynamic behaviour of rotating machinery; (3) analyse systems that exhibit gyroscopic behaviour; (4) design mechanisms that meet specific performance criteria; (5) work effectively in a team and take responsibility for team outcomes; and (6) communicate findings effectively and concisely in written, oral and visual forms.

-- Indicative assessments in this unit are as follows: (1) assignments; (2) laboratories; and (3) test(s) and a final examination.
+- Indicative assessments in this unit are as follows: (1) project; (2) laboratories; and (3) examinations (mid-semester and final).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the test(s) and a final examination component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the examinations (mid-semester and final) component.